Rekeil Pyke: Grimsby Town

 On 26 June 2023, Pyke signed a two-year deal with Grimsby Town, with manager Paul Hurst confirming that he was signed to play at centre-forward.
-The Grimsby Telegraph reported in September that he "he has struggled to get up to speed both with his match fitness and fitting into Paul Hurst's system".
+The Grimsby Telegraph reported in September that "he has struggled to get up to speed both with his match fitness and fitting into Paul Hurst's system".
 He scored eight goals in 34 games in the 2023–24 season.
 He missed much of the summer of 2024 due to injury.
 He struggled for game time under both Paul Hurst and his successor, David Artell, playing eight games in the first half of the 2024–25 campaign.

 On 23 January 2025, Pyke joined National League side Eastleigh on loan for the remainder of the season.
 He played three games for the club.
 He was released by Grimsby upon his return to Blundell Park.

 Truro City

 On 31 July 2025, Pyke joined newly promoted National League side Truro City on an initial one-year deal with an option to extend.
+He played 22 games of the 2025–26 relegation campaign, being sent off in the National League Cup semi-final defeat to Boreham Wood.
+He was released upon the expiry of his contract.

 Style of play

-Port Vale assistant manager Chris Morgan said that Pyke was "quick and powerful" and had good finishing skills.
 Pyke is primarily a striker but during his three years at Shrewsbury Town he was predominantly converted to play as a winger and a wing back.